 January 14, 2005 10:13 AM –

-Seattle-based firm Place Architecture has come up with a concept for venues called Bikestations that could change the way we think about our commutes—and maybe even getting around in general.
+Let’s really talk bike stations.
+For Seattle-based firm Place Architecture has come up with a concept for venues called Bike stations that could change the way we think about our commutes.
+I mean maybe even getting around in general.
 Already popular in Europe and Japan, bike stations are facilities where people can park their bikes, stow their riding clothes, clean up, and emerge ready for work, all in a city that will have cleaner air and easier mobility due to them.
 Place’s Bikestations would also be social spaces, where people could take a coffee, pick up a newspaper, or get a new inner tube.
-To be built along the existing commuter rail lines, the stations would provide services from simple covered parking to full multi-modal transit hubs that would eventually integrate a variety of clean transport options, giving commuters the opportunity to connect with electric vehicles, FlexCars, and rental bikes…